Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Monte Carlo implementation

 \item Add a new internal interaction vertex in $\mathfrak{C}$.
 The new lattice site can be chosen from a Gaussian distribution around the center of gravity of the vertices in $\mathfrak{C}$.
 The imaginary time can be chosen with uniform probability.

 \end{enumerate} The new configuration $\mathfrak{C}'$ is accepted or rejected with the usual Metropolis ratio

 where $T_{\cc \cc'}$ is the probability to propose $\cc'$ after $\cc$.

 This algorithm will sample the configurations according to the weights $\wc$, however it is necessary to normalize the result.
-To do so, it is convenient to restrict the Monte Carlo simulation to only two consecutive perturbation orders, $n$ and $n+1$.
-A vertex can be added (resp. removed) only if the current $\cc$ is at order $n$ (resp. $n+1$).
-In the lowest order $n$ the following normalization quantity is measured
+To do so, it is convenient to restrict the Monte Carlo simulation to only two consecutive orders, $m$ and $m+1$.
+A vertex can be added (resp. removed) only if the current $\cc$ is at order $m$ (resp. $m+1$).
+In the lowest order $m$ the following normalization quantity is measured

-while at order $n+1$, both $\mathcal{N}_{n+1}$ and the contribution to $\tilde\Sigma^\sigma$ are measured.
-The knowledge of the expected value for $\mathcal{N}_n$ allows to find the normalization factor and obtain a normalized value for the contribution to $\tilde\Sigma^\sigma$ and $\mathcal{N}_{n+1}$ at order $n+1$.
-The latter can then be used to normalize a further simulation at orders $n+1$ and $n+2$, and so on.
-At order 2, the pair-bubble diagram can be computed analytically, allowing for a precise determination of $\mathcal{N}_2$.
+while at order $m+1$, both $\mathcal{N}_{m+1}$ and the contribution to $\mathcal{M}^\sigma$ are measured.
+The knowledge of the expected value for $\mathcal{N}_m$ allows us to find the normalization factor and obtain a normalized value for the contribution to $\mathcal{M}^\sigma$ and $\mathcal{N}_{m+1}$ at order $m+1$.
+The latter can then be used to normalize a further simulation at orders $m+1$ and $m+2$, and so on.
+The contribution at $m=0$, for instance the pair-bubble diagram for the self-energy, can be computed analytically, allowing for a precise determination of $\mathcal{N}_0$.

 We performed several calculations for the special case of a single correlated site (especially for benchmarking purposes).
-In that situation, it is possible to restrict the simulation to a fixed order $n$ and only propose moves that change the spin $\sigma$ and the imaginary time of a randomly chosen interaction vertex.
+In that situation, it is possible to restrict the simulation to a fixed order $m$ and propose updates that only change the spin $\sigma$ and the imaginary time of a randomly chosen interaction vertex.
 The normalization is obtained by computing an integral whose value is known.
 The simple choice

 turns out to provide a good normalization .